-The Inclusion Ambassadors are a group of secondary school-aged pupils who have a range of additional support needs and attend a variety of school provision.
-Current membership of the group represents 16 local authorities across Scotland.
+The Inclusion Ambassadors is a group of secondary school-aged pupils who each have a range of additional support needs and attend a variety of school provision.

-The Ambassadors are encouraged to speak freely and openly, sharing their experiences of being a pupil with additional support needs in Scotland, including what works and what would make things better.
+The group members are encouraged to speak freely and openly, sharing their experiences of being a pupil with additional support needs in Scotland, including what works and what could make things better.

-In 2020, the Inclusion Ambassadors contributed to the independent review into the implementation of Additional Support for Learning, chaired by Angela Morgan.
-They continue to be involved in work to support delivery of the Scottish Government’s Action Plan which was published in response to the review findings and recommendations.
+In 2020 the Inclusion Ambassadors contributed to the independent review into the implementation of ASL chaired by Angela Morgan.
+They continue to be involved in work to support the Government’s Action Plan published in response to the review of findings and recommendations, including: